schappim/mBot-Gitbook/section-4-chapter-20-the-distanceproximity-sensor.md

 Modify the program shown in image 4.21.3 so that the LEDs have the opposite behaviour: their intensity increases, instead of decreasing, as the target object is getting closer, and vice versa.

-### Questions
+### Question 4.21.1

-1.What is the way of operation of the distance/proximity sensor?
+What is the way of operation of the distance/proximity sensor?

 A. The transmitter emits a specific tone and the receiver picks up the distortion of the tone.

-**B. The transmitter emits a ultrasonic sound signal and then picks up the echo.**
+B. The transmitter emits a ultrasonic sound signal and then picks up the echo.

 C. The transmitter emits a ultrasonic sound signal and the receiver picks up the echo.

 D. Both A and C.

+_Answer: B._

+### Question 4.21.2

-2.What happens when we run the program shown in image 4.21.3, but then with the target object leaned against the distance/proximity sensor?
+What happens when we run the program shown in image 4.21.3, but then with the target object leaned against the distance/proximity sensor?

 A. The sensor returns an error.

 B. The sensor returns and error and stops functioning.

-**C. The sensor can return no valid reading.**
+C. The sensor can return no valid reading.

 D. The sensor returns detailed readings \(for example, millimetres instead of centimetres\).

+_Answer: C_